aplteam/Tatin/docs/FirstStepsWithTatin.md

 ]Tatin.DeprecatePackage https://your-Registry/aplteam-Foo-1
 ```

-will make the Tatin Registry publish a new version `aplteam-Foo-1.2.0` on your behalf which is almost identical with version 1.1.1 except that it has two additional properties in its config file: `deprecated` with the value 1 and `deprecate_comment` which carries the comment in case you've specified one with `-comment=`; this should be used to explain why a package got marked as deprecated, so it will be something along the lines of "See package Foo-Boo".
+will publish a new version `aplteam-Foo-1.2.0` which is almost identical with version 1.1.1 except that it has two additional properties in its config file: `deprecated` with the value 1 and `deprecate_comment` which carries the comment in case you've specified one with `-comment=`; this should be used to explain why a package got marked as deprecated, so it will be something along the lines of "See package Foo-Boo".

 From now on both the "Packages" web page and `]Tatin.ListPackages` won't list these four packages anymore.